 Important Safety Information

-AFINITOR is contraindicated in patients with hypersensitivity to everolimus, to other rapamycin derivatives, or to any of the excipients.
+AFINITOR Tablets and AFINITOR DISPERZ are contraindicated in patients with hypersensitivity to everolimus, to other rapamycin derivatives, or to any of the excipients.

 Noninfectious Pneumonitis: Noninfectious pneumonitis was reported in up to 19% of patients treated with AFINITOR.
 The incidence of Common Terminology Criteria (CTC) grade 3 and 4 noninfectious pneumonitis was up to 4.0% and up to 0.2%, respectively.
 Fatal outcomes have been observed.
-If symptoms are moderate, patients should be managed with dose interruption until symptoms improve.
-The use of corticosteroids may be indicated.
-For grade 4 cases, discontinue AFINITOR.
-Corticosteroids may be indicated until symptoms resolve.
-For grade 3 cases, interrupt AFINITOR until resolution to grade ≤1.
-AFINITOR may be reinitiated at a daily dose approximately 50% lower than the dose previously administered, depending on the individual clinical circumstances.
-If toxicity recurs at grade 3, consider discontinuation of AFINITOR.
+Monitor for clinical symptoms or radiological changes.
+Opportunistic infections such as Pneumocystis jiroveci pneumonia (PJP) should be considered in the differential diagnosis.
+Manage noninfectious pneumonitis by dose interruption until symptoms resolve, follow with a dose reduction, and consider the use of corticosteroids.
+Discontinue AFINITOR if toxicity recurs at grade 3 or for grade 4 cases.
+For patients who require use of corticosteroids, prophylaxis for PJP may be considered.
 The development of pneumonitis has been reported even at a reduced dose.

 Renal Failure: Cases of renal failure (including acute renal failure), some with a fatal outcome, have been observed in patients treated with AFINITOR.

-Drug-Drug Interactions: Avoid coadministration with strong CYP3A4 inhibitors (eg, ketoconazole, itraconazole, clarithromycin, atazanavir, nefazodone, saquinavir, telithromycin, ritonavir, indinavir, nelfinavir, voriconazole).
-Use caution and reduce the AFINITOR dose if coadministration with a moderate CYP3A4 and/or PgP inhibitor is required (eg, amprenavir, fosamprenavir, aprepitant, erythromycin, fluconazole, verapamil, diltiazem).
-Avoid coadministration with strong CYP3A4 inducers (eg, phenytoin, carbamazepine, rifampin, rifabutin, rifapentine, phenobarbital); however, if coadministration is required, increase the AFINITOR dose.
+Drug-Drug Interactions: Avoid coadministration with strong CYP3A4/PgP inhibitors (eg, ketoconazole, itraconazole, clarithromycin, atazanavir, nefazodone, saquinavir, telithromycin, ritonavir, indinavir, nelfinavir, voriconazole).
+Use caution and reduce the AFINITOR dose if coadministration with a moderate CYP3A4/PgP inhibitor is required (eg, amprenavir, fosamprenavir, aprepitant, erythromycin, fluconazole, verapamil, diltiazem).
+Avoid coadministration with strong CYP3A4/PgP inducers (eg, phenytoin, carbamazepine, rifampin, rifabutin, rifapentine, phenobarbital); however, if coadministration is required, double the daily dose of AFINITOR.

 Vaccinations: The use of live vaccines and close contact with those who have received live vaccines should be avoided during treatment with AFINITOR.
 For pediatric patients with SEGA who do not require immediate treatment with AFINITOR, complete the recommended childhood series of live virus vaccinations prior to the start of AFINITOR therapy.
 An accelerated vaccination schedule may be appropriate.

 Embryo-Fetal Toxicity: Fetal harm can occur if AFINITOR is administered to a pregnant woman.
-Women of childbearing potential should be advised to use a highly effective method of contraception while using AFINITOR and for up to 8 weeks after ending treatment.
+Advise female patients of reproductive potential to use highly effective contraception while using AFINITOR and for up to 8 weeks after ending treatment.